 Along the way, Doctor Davin becomes one of the most admirable champions of conscience and hands-on healing I’ve seen in all of cinema.
-In what may be the Dardennes’ most Bressonian film — call it Diary of an Urban Priest — there is power in the humble hands of this soft-spoken priestess of medical science.
-Whether she is listening to someone’s troubled lungs, holding someone as they bow their heavy head, or receiving their confession, she commands our attention.
+In what seems to me to be the Dardennes’ most Bressonian film — call it Diary of an Urban Priest — there is power in the humble hands of this soft-spoken priestess of medical science.
+Embracing a style even more spare than usual, the Dardennes seem to pull back from their tendency toward cleverly poetic composition and symbology.
+Here, the gist is in the gestures.
+Whether Jenny is listening to someone’s troubled lungs, holding someone as they bow their heavy head, or receiving their confession, she commands our attention.

-It’s also something of a Dardenne brothers all-star reunion party.
-While Adèle Haenel is a commanding presence, speaking volumes with her expressive eyes and her tendency to strike the pose of a Marian icon, the supporting cast is almost distractingly familiar.
-Olivier Gourmet is frightening.
-Jérémie Renier is another walking disaster of conflicting impulses.
-Thomas Doret and Morgan Marinne show up as well — and look, they’re all grown up!
+As Jenny, Adèle Haenel captures and holds our attention in her ponderous silences, speaking volumes with her expressive eyes and her tendency to strike the pose of a Marian icon, Around her, the Dardennes have organized something of an all-star reunion party: Olivier Gourmet is frightening (and almost unrecognizably grizzled); Jérémie Renier is another walking disaster of conflicting impulses; and Thomas Doret and Morgan Marinne show up as well — and look, they’re all grown up!

-Concluding on one of the most tender and beautiful moments in recent cinema, The Unknown Girl is one I look forward to revisiting.
-On first viewing, it feels a little long; the first half of the movie has a certain meandering quality, taking a long time to set the stage for the intense, suspenseful turns of the second half.
+On first viewing, The Unknown Girl feels a little long; the first half of the movie has a certain meandering quality, taking a long time to set the stage for the intense, suspenseful turns of the second half.
 And it isn’t a particularly sophisticated detective story.
 As Jake Cole (Slant) observes, the good Detective Doctor Davin “never seems to follow a bum lead, and everyone she questions has some connection to the crime.”
 It is here that I miss the more complex compositions of the Dardennes’ earlier films which have proven to be such rewarding subjects of study.
 (The Son is the film I most look forward to sharing with students in my film classes, because we’ll go on talking about its brilliance almost every day we’re together.)

-But my experience differs from Cole’s.
-I didn’t find it boringly “deterministic.”
-As Jenny’s circumstances slowly rose to a boil, I was eventually left in that familiar Dardenne-movie state of emotional exhaustion and exhilaration by the end.
+But my take differs from Cole’s: I didn’t find it boringly “deterministic.”
+As Jenny’s troubles rise from a ripple to a raging boil, I eventually experience that familiar Dardenne-movie state of emotional exhaustion and exhilaration by the conclusion, a gentle epilogue that strikes me as one of the most tender and beautiful moments in recent cinema.
 I half-expect to find that, on a second viewing, the first hour won’t seem long at all, but that it will reveal, as the Dardennes’ films usually do, all kinds of subtle greatness at work.